 Usually published by a special group, learned society or professional organisation and aimed at people working in a specific industry.
 An example of a trade publication is Teach Primary.

 Subject associations play an important role for practicing teachers, and those learning to teach.
 Most are subject specific and support their members through publications, case-studies, reports, forums and other forms of support and advice.
 Often their publications will be a rich source of news, advice, action-research and reflective, practice-informed articles written by teachers, for teachers.

 IOE subscribes to many of the publications of subject associations across primary, secondary and post-16 education.
 Many of these are available to access electronically, with some available only in hard-copy at IOE Library but others publicly available via open access platforms.

 We have collated information regarding the various associations, their publications, our holdings and any open access materials, via the link below.

 Education Magazine Archive

-The Proguest Education Magazine Archive contains rich, full-text articles from a range of professional education publications, most notably for ITE researchers:
+The Proquest Education Magazine Archive contains rich, full-text articles from a range of professional education publications, most notably for ITE researchers, including: